BCDevOps/nr-apm-stack/README.md

 # Getting Started

 This project contains all the source code and supporting files for the APM Stack.
-It consists of a serverless application for processing documents, a workflow cli for handling maintenance and the AWS SAM template for deploying to AWS.
+It consists of a AWS SAM template, GitHub Actions and a Workflow CLI.

-The CI/CD pipeline uses Github actions to deploy and maintain the product.
+AWS SAM is used to deploy the infrastructure on AWS.
+The infrastructure includes an AWS Lambda application that retrieves documents from an Kinesis endpoint, processes them and passes them on to OpenSearch.
+GitHub Actions are used to automate the deployment and maintaince of the product.

+The Workflow CLI handles the configuration of the OpenSearch product.
+It also has a support command for downloading GeoIP assets for the SAM deployment.
+The workflow is documented in it's own [README](./workflow-cli/README.md).

 ## Built With